mbkoltai/ExaStoLog/doc/README.md

 To perform LHS we need to provide the arguments for the type and properties of the distribution and the sample size.
 For transition rates we can use the sensitive parameters identified by one-dimensional parameter scan.
+Below we specify 1000 parameter sets, if the calculation of the stationary solution was 3 seconds, then this would be around 3000 seconds.
+Decrease *lhs_scan_dim* to reduce the calculation time.

 ```MATLAB
 sampling_types={'lognorm','linear','logunif'}; sampling_type=sampling_types{3};